sebastienwallukat/CR_sql_library/01_Tools/BigQuery_Guide.md

 ### Query Organization Best Practices

-1. Start with a comment describing the query's purpose
+1. Start with a comment describing the query's purpose and validation date
-3. Use Common Table Expressions (CTEs) for modular structure
+2. Use Common Table Expressions (CTEs) for modular structure
-4. Follow consistent indentation
+3. Follow consistent indentation
-5. Use meaningful alias names
+4. Use meaningful alias names
-6. Include appropriate filters and limits
+5. Include appropriate filters and limits
-7. Include partition column filters (e.g., _extracted_at)
+6. Include partition column filters (e.g., _extracted_at)
+7. Use correct date/time functions based on column types:
+   - TIMESTAMP_SUB() with DAY intervals for timestamp columns
+   - DATE_SUB() for date columns or when using DATE() conversion
+   - Avoid using MONTH/YEAR intervals with TIMESTAMP_SUB()

 ## Essential BigQuery Functions for Credit Risk